m4c0/android-ndk-without-gradle/README.md

 This deserves its own section:

-* **Android builds with Gradle requires a server running** You are probably doing some architectural mistakes if you need a cache server to do normal builds.
+* **Android builds with Gradle requires a server running**

+  You are probably doing some architectural mistakes if you need a cache server to do normal builds.
+It is useful if you do a daily clean build of a legacy large-scale project, but it is a bad sign when you need it when coding.
 * **Gradle forces you to learn Groovy**

   This [XKCD strip](https://xkcd.com/927/) describes why another build standard doesn't work:
   ![XKCD take on standards](https://imgs.xkcd.com/comics/standards.png)
-* **Gradle forces you to use specific versions of CMake** This is annoying when you want to use the latest and greatest of CMake
+* **Gradle forces you to use specific versions of CMake**

+  This is annoying when you want to use the latest and greatest of CMake.
 * **It is slow**

   The first build can take up to a minute to complete, between server starting and other Gradle shenanigans.

   An incremental build takes precious seconds until it invokes CMake.
 That adds up and it is frustrating.

   Even a no-op (builds with no change) takes its time.
 Two seconds if the server is running, eight seconds otherwise.
 This is insane, compared to Ninja's 17ms.,